-- (2) On double reeved hoists, remove hex socket head screw in lower lock plate.
+- (2) On hoists with two parts of chain: remove hex socket head screw in lower lock plate.
 Remove lower lock plate.
-Rotate suspension lug to selected position and replace lock plate and hex socket head screw. - (3) On triple reeved hoists, the hanger bracket must first be removed from the hoist to provide access to suspension nut per Section VII, Paragraph 7-2.a.(4) and Figures 7-1 and 7-2.
+Rotate suspension lug to selected position and replace lock plate and hex socket head screw. - (3) On hoists with three parts of chain: the hanger bracket must first be removed from the hoist to provide access to suspension nut per Section VII, Paragraph 7-2.a.(4) and Figures 7-1 and 7-2.

 To removed lug bolt, follow instructions in Section VII, Paragraph 7-3.b.(3).
 With bolt removed lift lug from hanger and reposition as desired.
 The lug is located and prevented from turning by integral lugs on adjacent surfaces of the lug and the hanger.
 Reinstall lug bolt, spherical washers and nut.
 Align hole in nut and lug bolt.
+Drive grooved pin through nut and suspension bolt to a position flush with nut, or not more than 1/8" protruding.
 Reassemble hanger bracket to hoist.

-Be certain to replace grooved pin thru nut and lug bolt.
+Be certain to replace grooved pin through nut and lug bolt.
 Grooved pin must be tight.

 d.
 On rigid mount trolley suspended hoists, the trolley side plates must be properly spaced so trolley will fit I-beam on which hoist will operate.
-Adjustment for various I-beam sizes is accomplished by rearrangement of spacer washers on the thru bolts which connect trolley side plates to suspension lug on hoist.
-Refer to instruction sheet furnished with BUDGIT Rigid Mount Trolleys for complete instructions.
+Adjustment for various I-beam sizes is accomplished by rearrangement of spacer washers on the through bolts which connect trolley side plates to suspension lug on hoist.
+Refer to instruction sheet furnished with YALE Rigid Mount Trolleys for complete instructions.

-If trolley is mounted on an open-end beam, end stops must be installed to prevent trolley from running off the end of the beam resulting in Injury to operator and others and damages to load and other property.
+If trolley is mounted on an open-end beam, end stops must be installed to prevent trolley from running off the end of the beam resulting in injury to operator and others and damages to load and other property.

 - e.
-To connect pendant throttle control, refer to Figure 8-9.
-The host with a straight connection at the top (Ref.
+To connect pendant throttle control, refer to Figure 8-8.
+The hose with a straight connection at the top (Ref.
 No. 10) attaches to the left connection of the supply head as shown.
 The hose with the long elbow at the top connects to the upper right connection and the hose with the short elbow at the top connects to the lower right connection of the supply head.
 Assemble the parts at the upper end of the strain relief cable as shown.
 Make the cable tight enough to support the weight of the handle and hoses before tightening the wire rope clips. - f.
-If chain container is to be used on hoist, install it following instructions furnished with container.
+If chain container is to be used on hoist, install it following instructions furnished with container. - 2-3.

-2-3.
 PRE-INSTALLATION CHECK.
 Check Oil Level.
-(Figure 4-1) The gearcase has been filled with oil, to the proper level at the factory.
+(Figure 4-1) The gear case has been filled with oil, to the proper level at the factory.
 However, the oil level should be checked before hoist is operated.

-Remove and discard felt shipping plug from oil filler on side of hoist frame.
+Remove pipe plug from oil filler on side of hoist frame.
+Replace with supplied oil hole cover.
 Check oil level by removing oil level plug (side of frame).
 Observe if oil level is even with bottom of tapped hole.
-If it is not, add oil, as specified in Paragraph 4-4.c.
+If it is not, add oil, as specified in paragraph 4-4c.
 Also check load chain.
 Be sure it is properly lubricated.
-See Paragraph 4-3.
+See paragraph 4-3.